readandprogress/reading.is-a.dev/_posts/2023/2023-04-30-my-first-impressions-of-pokémon-horizons.md

 ---
-title: "My First Impressions of Pokémon Horizons!"
+title: "Pokémon Horizons: First Impressions"
 date: 2023-04-30 20:00:00 -0500
+last_modified_at: 2025-11-01 21:00:00 -0500
-tags: [ Anime, Pokémon ]
+tags: [ Pokémon, Thoughts ]
-time: 50:00
 description: The new Pokémon anime series has dropped in Japan! and I have some mostly positive thoughts about it.
 Bear in mind that this post contains spoilers for the first three episodes. give our take.
-toc: false
 image: /assets/images/2023-04-30-my-first-impressions-of-pokemon-horizons/liko-and-roy-with-the-starters.jpg
 license: The images used in this post are owned by their respective copyright owners.
 All rights reserved.
 ---